harvest-to-order/OFN-User-Guide---Master/README.md

 ### _&gt;_ Guidelines on complementary software you might like to use in combination with the Harvest To Order

 The Harvest To Order does a lot of things, but no one tool can fit all needs.
-We have listed [some needs for which you might need complementary software, and how you can set them up](complementary-tools-software/) to work hand in hand with your local Harvest To Order platform.
+We have listed [some needs for which you might need complementary software, and how you can set them up](complementary-tools-software/) to work hand in hand with your Harvest To Order platform.

 ### &gt; Trouble shooting